-This year, just after lunch, and before working with both Y4 classes, we spoke to the Eco Warriors, who are tasked with helping the school save energy and help the environment.
+This year, just after lunch, and before working with both Y4 classes, we spoke to the Eco Warriors.
+They are tasked with helping the school save energy and look after the environment.

-Eco Warriors come from across the school, so a range of ages.
+Eco Warriors come from across the year groups.

-We talked about the solar panels on the school's roof, and how they save the school money on its electricity bills.
+We talked about the solar panels on the school's roof.
+We talked about how they save the school money on its electricity bills.
 We also talked about how using solar power helps reduce climate change.

 Did you know that solar cells are basically made from sand?

 The children knew about climate change and that it was probably a bad thing!

 We talked about things they do or could do, at home and at school, such as turning off lights when no one is in the room.

 I asked them if they realised that heating is a form of energy use, like lighting.
 In common with many adults, they didn't!